The Lululemon Studio is a great home gym and a slick full-length mirror all in one | CNN Underscored

 What we liked about it

-I decided to lean The Mirror against the wall with its carbon steel frame, but you can opt to have it mounted as well during delivery.
+I decided to lean the Mirror against the wall with its carbon steel frame, but you can opt to have it mounted during delivery.
 The whole thing weighs 70 pounds, which means that while you can move it around the house, you probably won’t want to.
-But, I can also attest to migrating it from the original spot I chose for it to another room — though I did need a hand carrying it.
+But I can also attest to migrating it from the original spot I chose to another room — though I did need a hand carrying it.

 Easy setup